Progress report for LNE22-441

 We have established collaborations with agroforestry working group, Yellow Bud Farm, Colchester NRCS, Windham and White River Conservation Districts, Abenaki elders, and local food co-operatives to augment future success of farmers.

 Additionally, as mentioned above, we successfully invited auditors to participate in the program.
-This allowed us to engage 35 more interested parties in our programming.
+This allowed us to engage over 100 more interested parties in our programming over both cohorts.
 This was an incredible way to engage non-farmers into the group, and allow the participating farmers to establish other connections with those interested in agroforestry in the region.

 As the workshop has come to an end, we have been inspired by her wish to connect others with agroforestry.
+We planted over fifty high value trees across her farm in various challenging areas.
 As she has stated in an exit survey, “It's invaluable to me for us to meet and connect with other farmers of color across the state of VT… May I serve as a mentor and educational spot for young farmers and agroforesters of Color?
 I'm very dedicated to working with BIPoC in VT and the other NE states… Could we host design workshops here in collaboration?
 Cowrite grants with you and SARE?”
-We are excited to continue working with this participant, seeing how her agroforestry systems grow, and connecting her with new practitioners in the field.
+Since, this participant has shared out her project with many farmers as well as community members through her popular salon style gatherings where she gathers a nexus of "foodies, farmers, and novices".
+She successfully has been funded by NRCS for a hoophouse on her site and we are working to apply to new funding sources to expand her agricultural and educational activities on her farm.

 We had challenges keeping our goals of BIPOC focus with the desire for in-person community building.
 As a result, we extended our programming to include more zoom/hybrid sessions which were challenging to execute.
 We also found that we may need to limit the time of our speakers to allow for effective discussion periods and want to shorten the programming to accommodate farmer's schedules.